Transphobia: In feminism

 In her cross-cultural study on prejudice against transgender people, social psychologist Jaime L. Napier found that while prejudice against transgender people is more common in men, it is also found among some self-identified feminists, highlighting Sweden as an outlier and the only country in her research where anti-trans prejudice was more common among women.

-Some positions within feminism have been considered transphobic.
+Some positions within feminism, such as trans-exclusionary radical feminism, are considered transphobic.
 This may include criticism of transitioning or sex reassignment surgery (SRS) as a personal choice or medical invention, or the position that trans women are not women in a literal sense and should not be allowed access to women-only spaces.
 Some second-wave feminists perceive trans men and women respectively as "traitors" and "infiltrators" to womanhood.

-Second-wave feminist and activist Gloria Steinem expressed concerns in 1977 about transsexuality and SRS, writing that in many cases, transsexuals "surgically mutilate their own bodies."
+Activist Gloria Steinem expressed concerns in 1977 about transsexuality and SRS, writing that in many cases, transsexuals "surgically mutilate their own bodies."
 She concluded that "feminists are right to feel uncomfortable about the need for and uses of transsexualism."
 For some years, this led to Steinem being characterized as transphobic.
 In 2013, she repudiated the interpretation of her text as an altogether condemnation of SRS, stating that her position was informed by accounts of gay men choosing to transition as a way of coping with societal homophobia.
 She added that she sees transgender people as living "authentic lives" that should be "celebrated".

 Radical feminist Janice Raymond's 1979 book, The Transsexual Empire, was and is still controversial due to its unequivocal condemnation of transsexual surgeries.
 In the book Raymond says, "All transsexuals rape women's bodies by reducing the real female form to an artifact, appropriating this body for themselves ....
 Transsexuals merely cut off the most obvious means of invading women, so that they seem non-invasive" and that trans people should be "morally mandated out of existence".